-After climbing over our 1,000th daily post at borg.com this week, it’s time to update the borg.com Hall of Fame, with borg in genre fiction from past, present, and future, and from all media.
+After climbing over our 1.4 millionth site visit at borg.com this month, it’s time to update the borg.com Hall of Fame, with borg in genre fiction from past, present, and future, and from all media.
 Click here for our “About” page if you need a refresher on what makes a borg a borg.

-Some of these more than two dozen borg inductees were overlooked in our initial list.
+These new inductees are primarily new additions to the world of fiction this year, but many were borgs we overlooked in prior years.
 A few may or may not be borg, depending on your point of view.
 Robots or androids that look perfectly human, for example, that have organic looking material but may not have actual living tissue are not technically cyborgs.
-But if Cylons are borg, we think most of the characters below should be considered borg, too.